COMPUTER SCIENCE CURRICULUM

 Web Design: Students will learn the basics of web design (html and css) by creating websites and blogs.
 We will strive to maintain a safe and respectful environment by discussing web-safety, cyber bulling, fair use of web-based materials, copyright, etc.

 Coding: Students will learn how to write code in Python.
 We will start by learning about the syntax through the coding of simple programs, and will work up toward creating simple animations and games with the language.
-We will also emphasize overlap between students’ math and science courses to the greatest extent possible.
-For example, we plan to plot data collected in the girl’s science course, and work on plotting graphs.
+We will also emphasize overlap between students’ math, science, art, and music classes.

-Yearbook: Eighth grade students will design and publish the CMS yearbook.
+Yearbook: Eighth grade students will design and self-publish the CMS yearbook using freely available project management and publishing tools.